adam-paz/adam-paz.github.io/IntegrationCICDWorkshop/LabGuide100.md

 -   The following lab requires an Oracle Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
 - A pre-provisioned OIC instance and developer rights within the instance.
 - Access to your OCI Account
-- A faceless account for OIC instance that allows us to run APIs against the environment.
+- A service account for OIC instance that allows us to run APIs against the environment.
-- A faceless account for DevCS
+- A service account for DevCS
 - An understanding of all the OIC artifacts.
 (Processes, Integrations, Connections, Packages, etc...)